 Walk Around A Dead Trees Forest In Deadvlei

 The most iconic images of Namibia are probably those of the seemingly petrified trees of Deadvlei.
 Located at around 6 km from Sossusvlei, these trees are not petrified at all.
 Indeed, they are simply dead – they have been so for 900 years.
 The combination of hot and dry air is such that they do not decompose.
-The contrasting colors of the black tree trunks, bright orange sand and the intense blue sky are such that this is an incredible place to walk around and take photos: this is one of the ultimate things to do in Namibia.
+The contrasting colors of the black tree trunks, bright orange sand and the intense blue sky are such that this is an incredible place to walk around and take photos.

 Hike Around Sesriem Canyon